MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/optimize/index.md

 ## Next steps

-With a general understanding of the optimization process, you are ready to begin the process by [establishing a business change plan for the candidate workload](./business-change-plan.md).
+With a general understanding of the optimization process, you're ready to begin the process by [establishing a business change plan for the candidate workload](./business-change-plan.md).

 > [!div class="nextstepaction"]
 > [Business change plan](./business-change-plan.md)